Election of Sheriffs

 The Company hold 30 passes and these will be awarded on a first come first served basis.
 The passes will be dispatched to your home address 7-10 days before the event.

 As usual, Liverymen without a pass can be admitted, but will be required to verify their name and company, which will be checked in the Common Hall Register.
-Only those who appear on the 2022 Common Hall Register are entitled to vote.
-All liverymen who have been liverymen since May 2021 are eligible to vote.
+Only those who appear on the 2023 Common Hall Register are entitled to vote.
+All liverymen who have been liverymen prior to May 2022 are eligible to vote.

-Please book via the members area to secure your pass to this event.
+Please email the office to secure your pass to this event.

 The “Livery assembled in Common Hall” elect two Sheriffs each Midsummer Day at Guildhall in the City of London.
 Normally, one of the Sheriffs is an alderman, who will hope to go on to become the Lord Mayor of London; and the other, sometimes referred to as the non-aldermanic sheriff, who has no further civic ambitions after completing his year at the Old Bailey.